belo-app/mimir/docs/introduction.md

 #### You can

-- Read your balances, deposit addresses, limits, currencies, contacts, transactions, prices, yields
+- Read your balances, deposit addresses, limits, currencies, contacts, transactions, prices
 - Receive/transfer/swap assets
 - Conciliate your transactions
 - Manage your recurring purchases